When and Where Do Most Accidents Take Place?

 • Nighttime accidents may raise questions about poor visibility, alcohol use, or whether headlights were on.

-• Intersection crashes might involve issues like signal timing, distracted driving, or failure to yield.
+• Intersection crashes may involve issues such as signal timing, distracted driving, or failure to yield.

 • In some cases, a malfunctioning streetlight or poorly marked road could shift partial responsibility to a government agency.